taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 * Print and error message buffers.
 * ...

-SNode memory allocator is the bedrock of sparse SNodes, We will explain how it's implemented in the next sections.
+The SNode memory allocator is the bedrock of sparse SNodes.
+The following sections explain how it is implemented.

 ## `NodeManager`: a recycling memory allocator